rlanyi/rlanyi.github.io/about.md

 ---

 <p class="message">
-I'm rlanyi, also known as Alki and this is my repo of handy stuff that I learned today.
+I'm rlanyi, also known as <strong>Alki</strong> and this is my repo of handy stuff that I learned today.
 And yesterday.
 </p>

 * [GitHub](https://github.com/rlanyi/)